Hi-Click-To-Learn-More-Snthwave/Hi-Welcome-from-PT-/README.md

 I# Hi-Welcome-from-PT-
 Let's learn more about me, yeah?
 I'm happy to introduce myself!

-TLDR Ver: 26 male, minors DNI, borderline personality disorder, C+H allowed, willing to rp, stoner, feel free to chat, rarely erp with strangers and rarely online date if at all since its more of a hassel than needs to be.
+TLDR Ver: 26 male, minors DNI, borderline personality disorder, C+H allowed, willing to rp, stoner, feel free to chat, Happily taken by Foxune.
 You can do MVs of my OCs freely but ask before matching or copying as some are no. Trying to take credit for my OCs will result in a perma block.